PhilParisi/SonarLocalization/README.md

 New spectrograms can be fed to the model, and a prediction of which sub-region the spectrogram came from is outputted.
 As the number samples are increased, the number of sub-regions can be increased to obtain finer resolution for predictions.

 # Installation & Setup
 The ML code is Python, and the data is stored in MATLAB .mat files.
 The below setup consists of installing proper Python packages to run the. py scripts.

+## Install Python Packages
 It is recommended that you use a Python virtual environment, though this is not necessary (you can ignore commands relating to virtual env below).
 These instructions were written for Unix systems.
 0. clone this repo into a folder
 1. open a new terminal
 2. ```cd /path/to/where/this/repo's/code/is```